-The Flexible Benefit Card may be used for additional enhanced preventive and comprehensive dental services.
+The Flexible Benefit Card may be used for additional enhanced preventive and comprehensive dental services at In-Network and Out-of-Network providers.
 See "Flexible Benefit Card" section for more information. †

-† Amounts you pay for these services do not count toward your maximum out-of-pocket amount.

-Prior authorization may be required.
+- † Amounts you pay for these services do not count toward your maximum out-of-pocket amount. - Prior authorization may be required.